The following information is provided for reference purposes only and should be used at your own risk!

 Screw pressure restrictor into valve body (hand).

-Note: Pressure restrictor will be tightened once solenoid is mounted on vanos.
+Note: Pressure restrictor will be tightened once solenoid is mounted on Vanos.

 Mount new coil pack on valve body.